AndrewJ-25/Digisax/README.md

 ![pcb back](images/pcb_back.png)
 PCB back

-An unrouted, fragmented pcb can be found in the pcb directory.
-A routed, panelised pcb can be found in startlite_production_pcb.
+NOTE: Kicad project contatining an unconnected, partially routed pcb can be found under pcb/unconnected_pcb.
+A fully routed, panelised pcb can be found under pcb/panelised_pcb.
 Gerber files were generated from the latter.

 ## Assembly
 1. All parts can be handsoldered.
 I recommend soldering the key-switches last.